-Classroom Instruction: FTE for classroom instruction including direct-funded technical college high school programs is based on the weekly enrolled minutes in a classroom.
+Classroom Instruction: FTE for classroom instruction including DFTC high school programs is based on the weekly enrolled minutes in a classroom.
 Schools with regular scheduled late starts or early releases must adjust their FTE to reflect these shortened days.
 "Regular" means occurring at least once every two weeks.